evangelistalab/forte/docs/source/nb_02_getting_started.rst

    Forte’s standard workflow scheme

-an active space solver computation followed by orbital optimization (MCSCF) and an MR-DSRG computation.
-The user can optionally transform the initial guess orbitals prior to the MCSCF computation or enable an embedded computation in the MR-DSRG step. :raw-latex:`\forte `also supports external active space solvers, either through direct integration on the C++ side or via the general :raw-latex:`\code{ExternalActiveSpaceMethod}` class.
-This feature has enabled new types of computations, like the ones reported in Ref.~:raw-latex:`\citenum{Huang.2023.10.1103/prxquantum.4.020313}`, where the active space solver was a hardware quantum computation based on the Variational Quantum Eigensolver.:raw-latex:`\cite{Peruzzo.2014.10.1038/ncomms5213}`
+The steps in the standard workflow based on a Psi4 input file are as
+follow: 1.
+The computation starts from an input file in the Psithon format.
+1. Options for performing a computation are read from the file and passed to Forte 1.
+Orbitals and integrals are generated in Psi4 (after running a SCF computation) or read from a file.
+1. Optionally, the orbitals are localized or AVAS orbitals are formed 1.
+An active space solver computation is performed on the system (e.g. CASCI) 1.
+An MCSCF computation is performed using the active space solver used in step e) 1.
+Optionally, the orbitals are transformed to enable an embedding computation 1.
+A dynamical correlation solver computation is performed (e.g., MR-DSRG)

 This standard workflow encompasses a variety of user case scenarios, allowing any combination of integrals, active space solvers, and dynamical correlation solvers.
-This is possible due to :raw-latex:`\forte`’s extensive use of abstract interfaces and polymorphism, which enables using a single workflow code that is easy to maintain.
-Within this workflow, a computational procedure is expressed in terms of base classes, and the various possible combinations of methods are obtained by instantiating such base classes with derived classes, as specified in the input.
+This is possible due to Forte’s extensive use of abstract interfaces and polymorphism, which enables using a single workflow code that is easy to maintain.

-The input for a :raw-latex:`\forte `computation using this standard workflow relies on Psithon, a Python syntax customized for :raw-latex:`\psifour `that simplifies certain aspects of specifying the input to a computation.
-In :raw-latex:`\cref{lst:dsrg-mrpt2}`, we show the input file for a basic state-specific DSRG-MRPT2 computation on the hydrogen fluoride molecule using a CASSCF reference state.
-The main options specified in this input consist of the type of active space (FCI = :raw-latex:`\code{fci}`) and the type of correlation solver (spin-adapted MR-DSRG = :raw-latex:`\code{sa-mrdsrg}`, truncated to second-order = :raw-latex:`\code{pt2}`).
-The spin-adapted implementation of the DSRG-MRPT2 is the most computationally efficient and generally recommended for standard computations.
-In this example, the :math:`1 a_1` orbital of HF is optimized in the MCSCF procedure, but it is dropped from the correlated MR-DSRG computation.

 Running a FCI computation using the plugin interface
 ----------------------------------------------------